Chlamydomonas reinhardtii: DNA transformation techniques

 Gene transformation occurs mainly by homologous recombination in the chloroplast and heterologous recombination in the nucleus.
 The C. reinhardtii chloroplast genome can be transformed using microprojectile particle bombardment or glass bead agitation, however this last method is far less efficient.
 The nuclear genome has been transformed with both glass bead agitation and electroporation.
 The biolistic procedure appears to be the most efficient way of introducing DNA into the chloroplast genome.
 This is probably because the chloroplast occupies over half of the volume of the cell providing the microprojectile with a large target.
 Electroporation has been shown to be the most efficient way of introducing DNA into the nuclear genome with maximum transformation frequencies two orders of magnitude higher than obtained using glass bead method.

+Practical uses

 Production of biopharmaceuticals

 Genetically engineered C. reinhardtii has been used to produce a mammalian serum amyloid protein (needs citation), a human antibody protein (needs citation), human Vascular endothelial growth factor, a potential therapeutic Human Papillomavirus 16 vaccine, a potential malaria vaccine (an edible algae vaccine), and a complex designer drug that could be used to treat cancer.

 Alternative protein source

-C. reinhardtii is in production as a new algae-based nutritional source.
+C. reinhardtii has been suggested as a new algae-based nutritional source.
 Compared to Chlorella and Spirulina, C. reinhardtii was found to have more Alpha-linolenic acid, and a lower quantity of heavy metals while also containing all the essential amino acids and similar protein content.
-Triton Algae Innovations is developing a commercial alternative protein product made from C reinhardtii.
+Triton Algae Innovations was developing a commercial alternative protein product made from C reinhardtii.